QAJackBarclay/ProjectRiffbox/README.md

 select a genre, it will then display from that genre some songs!

 I may add an update and delete function if I have enough time.

+16.06.2022
+Tried to refactor code to add the users name in the result page so that it would display their name and the playlist but I was advised this would take too long and I should also cut this feature for now.